 The New Zealand working holiday visa costs around NZ$455.

-The New Zealand visitor visa is a visa designed for people simply visiting New Zealand.
+The New Zealand visitor visa is designed for people visiting New Zealand.
 You cannot apply for work in the country.
+However, you can work remotely for an overseas employer for up to 90 days without paying tax.

 If you are from a visa waiver country, you can apply for the NZeTA for NZ$17.
 Once your visa waiver application is processed you can then stay in New Zealand for up to 9 months.